Teliagarhi

 Teliagarhi (also written as Teliagarih) is a village in Mandro CD block in Sahibganj subdivision of Sahibganj district in the Indian state of Jharkhand.

 History

 Teliagarhi became the main gateway for Muslim armies coming from northern India and marching to Bengal from the 13th century.
 Bakhtiyar Khilji passed through Teliagarhi pass on the way to the conquest of Bengal.
 In 1538, Sher Shah Suri and Humayun fought a decisive battle near Teliagarhi.
 The rebellious Prince Khurram fought with Ibrahim Khan at Teliagarhi and Rajmahal for control of Bengal.

-Teliagarhi fort was built by a Teli zamindar who converted to Islam during the rule of Shah Jahan.
-Maa Raksisthan temple was built near the fort in 1819.
+Teliagarhi fort was built by a Teli zamindar Raja Dario Ji Sahu.The Teli Jamindar was the devotee of Maa Raksistha And built a Maa Raksisthan temple was built near the fort in 1819.